Dental Implants

 How long does it take to complete treatment?

-The length of treatment time depends on location of the implants, type of bone, and design of the prosthesis.
-Generally, implant heal in two to four months and ready for the final prosthesis.
+The treatment time depends on location of the implants, type of bone, and design of the prosthesis.
+Generally, implants heal in 2-4 months and are ready for the final prosthesis.
 In patients with bone grafting, this may take closer to six months.
 The prosthetic aspect of the treatment may take from several days to several weeks to complete.
-In the smile zone, implants are usually temporized for three to four months before the final prosthesis.
+In the smile zone, implants are usually temporized for 3-4 months before the final prosthesis.

 Are dental implants painful?